 Snow covering your patio and garden?
 An indoor grill is your best friend.

 There are a few important tricks to making good beef satay:

 1. Choose the beef cut carefully.
 Stewing beef (such as brisket and short ribs) that requires long hours of cooking won’t do at all.

 2. Slice the beef thinly—a quarter of an inch, ideally—to allow the meat to absorb the flavors in the marinade quickly and thoroughly.

 3. Keep the grilling time short and the grilling temperature high.
 Cooking beef satay is like searing the beef just to char the surface.
 Cook the beef for too long and the meat will turn tough.

 4. While there is no fixed combination of ingredients for the marinade, combining salty, sweet, tangy and spicy will give your beef satay the Southeast Asian flavors that have made this street food so popular.

-- a one-inch knob of ginger, peeled and sliced
+- 1 one-inch knob ginger - peeled and sliced

-- a two-inch piece of turmeric, peeled and sliced (or substitute 1 teaspoon turmeric powder)
+- 1 two-inch piece turmeric - peeled and sliced (or substitute 1 teaspoon turmeric powder)